xzy-bit/Crypting/SM4/README.md

 The padding according to the standard of $PKCS#7$.
 The input contains several lines.\
 The first line is a hexadecimal string $k$ , starting with `0x`, which is the key, guaranteed $|k|=34$;\
-The second line is a non-negative integer $op$ , representing the encryption/decryption mode, 1 for encryption, and 0 for decryption.\
+The second line is a non-negative integer $op$ , representing the encryption / decryption mode, 1 for encryption, and 0 for decryption.\
 Then the next lines contain single byte hexadecimal number , representing the text to be crypted or decrypted , guaranteed the input is legal.
-The Output is a string beginning with `0x` , representing the result of crypting/decrypting.
+The Output is a string beginning with `0x` , representing the result of crypting / decrypting.

 ##### Input 1